 Ros Moriarty

-Moriarty Foundation Co-Founder & Co-Chair / Hon.
-Managing Director & IFA Council Member
+Moriarty Foundation Co-Founder & Co-Chair / Executive Director & IFA Council Member

 Overview

 Tasmanian-born Ros Moriarty is a business owner, social investor and author.
-She is Co-Founder, Co-Chair and Honorary Managing Director of Moriarty Foundation, and Co-Founder, Creative Executive and Managing Director of Balarinji, Australia’s foremost Indigenous design and strategy studio.
+She is Co-Founder, Co-Chair and Executive Director of Moriarty Foundation, and Co-Founder, Creative Executive and Managing Director of Balarinji, Australia’s foremost Indigenous design and strategy studio.

-Ros was formerly a Commissioner for the Future of Sydney CBD (2021), Inaugural Chair of the Football Australia Women’s Football Council (2019-21), and Board member of Menzies School of Health Research Darwin (2019-21), National Gallery of Australia, Australian Major Events SA and the Australian Academy of Design.
-In 2023, she was named a Good Design Ambassador.
+Ros is currently a Non-Executive Director on the Australian Design Council.
+She was formerly a Commissioner for the Future of Sydney CBD (2021), Inaugural Chair of the Football Australia Women’s Football Council (2019-21), and Board member of Menzies School of Health Research Darwin (2019-21), National Gallery of Australia, Australian Major Events SA and the Australian Academy of Design.

-An alumnus of the Australian National University, Ros’ honours include the St Peters Citizenship Award, the Advance Australia Award for Service to Industry and Commerce, a UNESCO Achievement Award, the Good Design Australian Design Prize and the Design Institute of Australia President’s Award.
+Ros’ honours include the St Peters Citizenship Award, the Advance Australia Award for Service to Industry and Commerce, the Winner of the Business Enterprise category in the 2015 Financial Review/Westpac Australian 100 Women of Influence Awards, a 2021 UNESCO Achievement Award, the 2021 Good Design Australian Design Prize, and the 2022 Design Institute of Australia President’s Award.

 Ros hopes the Moriarty Foundation’s work will lead to a more equitable Australia that respects and values a rich and unique Aboriginal worldview.
 She is proud of the Foundation’s commitment to enabling families to unlock their children’s potential through the power of football and innovative culturally-cognisant walking classrooms.